Cartpole Q-learning

 Recently I’ve been working on skilling up on reinforcement learning, particularly practice.
 I’m currently on the last course of the Reinforcement Learning specialization from University of Alberta on Coursera.
 The last piece of the course is about solving the Lunar Lander environment.
 I’ve been trying to solve it on my own first before going through the labs, so that I can learn things deeper and experiment.

 I’ve tried implementing an actor-critic agent.
 The actor is a feed-forward neural network specifying a parameterized policy πθ.
 The network’s input is a representation of the state, and it has one output per action.
 The policy is a softmax over these outputs.
-I tried a critic for predicting both w, and w.
+I tried a critic for predicting both v̂w, and q̂w.

 I’ve not had good luck getting this to work so far.
 At one point I got the agent to fly above the surface (without landing), but then later I edited the code somewhat, aaaaand it was gone.